learning-layers/sardroid/README.md

 Hi there!

 Welcome to the SAR-HR hybrid app V2!
 It's powered by [Cordova](https://cordova.apache.org/) and [Crosswalk](https://crosswalk-project.org/), with npm and bower as the package managers.
 [Ionic](http://ionicframework.com/) was chosen as the hybrid framework of choice!

 ## Installation

-### The vagrant way
+### The Vagrant way

 If you'd prefer using Vagrant for your development needs, just install Vagrant, then run 'vagrant up' inside the project folder.
 Currently, it install the required development dependencies specified below, and also the Android SDK for easy deployment and testing.
 Neato!